robots-on-farms-header.jpg

 Copying The Human Hand

-The collecting arm of a harvesting robot needs to be mobile enough to reach into foliage, and delicate enough to handle fruit without damaging it.
+The collecting arm of a harvesting robot needs to be mobile enough to reach into foliage and delicate enough to handle fruit without damaging it.
 Most robots do this with pincers or claws, and researchers are working to build robots that can mimic the soft dexterity of the human hand.

-Some agro robots go for a different advantage: extra limbs.
+Some agro-robots go for a different advantage: extra limbs.
 Although it costs around 777,500 EUR to build, a 1.8m tall raspberry harvesting robot could pick 25,000 berries in a day using its four pincer-like picking hands.5 But why use hands at all?
 In 2019, a robot that uses suction to pick apples was successfully trialled in New Zealand.6

 So far, though, most of these robots are still in development, and are not faster at identifying or harvesting produce than a human.
-The best strawberry harvesting robot currently picks about 50% of strawberries, and moves at 3 inches per second.7 And the Vegebot damages 38% of the lettuce it picks, which is too high for supermarket standards.
+The best strawberry harvesting robot currently picks about 50% of strawberries and moves at 3 inches per second.7 And the Vegebot damages 38% of the lettuce it picks, which is too high for supermarket standards.

 But if these design problems can be solved, the cost benefits will be huge.
-And harvesting robots could be sent out repeatedly to harvest a field, whereas currently many farmers only harvest a field once to save costs, generating food waste.
+And harvesting robots could be sent out repeatedly to harvest a field, whereas currently, many farmers only harvest a field once to save costs, generating food waste.

 The First Fully Autonomous Farms

-Now scaled up to a full farm of 35 hectares, it’s already paying dividends: researchers have been able to run the farm from home during COVID-19 pandemic!9
+Now scaled up to a full farm of 35 hectares, it’s already paying dividends: researchers have been able to run the farm from home during the COVID-19 pandemic!9

 Related articles